SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/10-Kaggle Unsupervised Learning.md

 keypoints:
 - "Kaggle"
 ---
-# 10. Kaggle online competition
+# 10. Kaggle online competition: Unsupervised Learning

 In previous chapter, you have worked with Supervised Learning data, now in this chapter, let's confront with another type of ML problem, which is Unsupervised Learning